Riverine Plains AgriFutures Horizon Scholarship is open for applications until 10 January. More information on how to apply!

 Moisture measurements are taken in 10cm increments down to 140cm depth, with the sensors measuring soil moisture in an 8-10cm radius from the probe.

-- A soil or layer containing a higher clay content can hold more water, however only a small proportion of this water can be accessed by plant roots, due to it being strongly held by the clay particles.
-Soils with increased clay contents have higher total values, but a narrower PAW range.
+Soil type will affect how data from the probes is interpreted.
+Consider that a soil or layer containing a higher sand content will have a greater moisture content, with most of the soil water able to be extracted by plants.
+While this moisture is readily available, it is also rapidly depleted and recharged.
+A soil or layer containing a higher clay content can hold more water, however only a small proportion of this water can be accessed by plant roots, due to it being strongly held by the clay particles.
+Soils with increased clay contents have higher total values, but a narrower plant available water (PAW) range.
 As the moisture in clay soils is strongly held by the clay particles, it is only slowly depleted, which is of high value under drying conditions, due to its slow release characteristics.
 This enables the soil to continue supplying water to roots for a longer period.

 JOIN RIVERINE PLAINS